Marie Seong-Hak Kim: Scholarship

 A central conceptual framework in her research is the role of customary law in the formation of modern states.
-"Kim relies on H. Patrick Glenn’s (1940–2014) evolutionary stages of custom in Europe: capture, reconstruction and marginalisation” and has applied them to her analysis of East Asian law, showing “how a comparative legal historical approach can be executed in a fruitful manner and, moreover, how it can help to cross not only the confines of time and space but also the confines of legal cultures."
+"Kim relies on H. Patrick Glenn's (1920–2014) evolutionary stages of custom in Europe: capture, reconstruction and marginalisation” and has applied them to her analysis of East Asian law, showing “how a comparative legal historical approach can be executed in a fruitful manner and, moreover, how it can help to cross not only the confines of time and space but also the confines of legal cultures."
 She has argued that the codification of customs was a recurring pattern in the process of receiving outside law, as witnessed across history from medieval France (receiving Roman law) to Meiji Japan (embracing European civil law) to colonial scenes (transplanting metropolitan law).
-Her book, Custom, Law, and Monarchy: A Legal History of Early Modern France (2021), reinforced the foundation of her work in customary law.
+Of late, she has written on the South Korea-Japan relations surrounding colonial compensation.